brunohce/SimplENM/README.md

 </pre>
    </details>

+### The output consists of:

 I chose a KFold=5 partioning of the data so there are 5 models for each scenario/species.

-The output consists of:
  ```
 1.Records and background points with a KFold ID
 2.Rdata on each model